 What are your thoughts about the future of groundwater sustainability?

-One challenge is the complexity in discussions about land repurposing as not necessarily meaning we are taking agricultural land completely out but finding multi-benefit uses to help replenish groundwater overdraft.
+One challenge is the complexity in discussions about land repurposing as not necessarily meaning we are taking agricultural land completely out of production but finding multi-benefit land uses to help address groundwater overdraft.
 SGMA is a tool and I would like to change peoples’ perspectives on seeing it as the “bad guy.”
 The challenge is letting go of how things have been done in the past and working collaboratively so that our solutions for the future are inclusive, equitable and representative of community needs.

-Groundwater overdraft is an issue that is local and each GSP needs to find solutions appropriate for their location.
-It’s important to address these complex issues on a local level and include all important stakeholders at the table.
+Groundwater overdraft is an issue that is local and each GSP needs to find solutions appropriate for their location that addresses the needs of diverse community members.
+It’s important to address these complex issues on a local level and include all important stakeholders at the table, including monolingual community members and small-scale farmers.

 What plans do you have for rolling out future resources?